 Randomization is expensive.
 You have to set up an elaborate logistical framework to implement randomization.
 Skip all that stuff and you can get a larger sample size for the same amount of research funding.

+Randomization does not prevent crossover and contamination.
+If you randomly assigned different books to students in your class, the impact of the book assignment would be affected by the tendency of students to study together in groups.

 Randomization is unpopular.
 In many settings, things are already messy enough and you don’t need the extra hassle of switching back and forth between two different treatment protocols.
 This is often true in emergency care settings where the distraction caused by randomization is quite unwelcome.

 Randomization is unnatural.
 You are used to giving advice about oral health in an assured voice that lets your patients know that your recommendations are based on sound science.
-When you randomize, you lose this level of assurance and admit that you are leaving their treatment choice up to the flip of a coin.
+When you randomize, you lose this level of assurance.
+While this is true in just about any research study, there is something especially off-putting about telling your patient that you are leaving their treatment choice up to the flip of a coin.

 This paper will not cover observational studies, those where the choice of who gets what is totally out of control of the researcher.
 See1 for a nice overview of observational studies and a contrast to randomized studies.